jeremykendall/php-domain-parser/README.md

 In case of an error an exception which extends `Pdp\CannotProcessHost` is thrown.

-`:resolve` will always return a `ResolvedDomain` even if the domain syntax is invalid or no entry is found in the resource.
-To work around this limitation, this library exposes more strict methods:
+The `resolve` method will always return a `ResolvedDomain` even if the domain syntax is invalid or no match is found in the resource data.
+To work around this limitation, the library exposes more strict methods:

 - `Rules::getCookieDomain`
 - `Rules::getICANNDomain`
 - `Rules::getPrivateDomain`

 and

 - `TopLevelDomains::getTopLevelDomain`

-These methods act and resolve the domain against the PSL just like the `resolve` method but will throw an exception if no valid effective TLD is found in the respective PSL section or if the submitted domain is invalid.
+These methods act and resolve the domain against the PSL just like the `resolve` method but will throw an exception if no valid effective TLD is found in the specified resource data or if the submitted domain is invalid.

 ~~~php